 How to make money selling your hair

 Fancy making some extra cash from your fabulous head of hair?
-We've got the tips you need to read before you let anyone near you with those scissors.
+Read these tips before you let anyone near you with those scissors.

 If you're short of a bob or two, a pair of scissors is all that stands between you and a couple of hundred quid – right?